iTwin/presentation/packages/hierarchies/learning/PresentationRulesMigrationGuide.md

 - [RootNodeRule](https://www.itwinjs.org/presentation/hierarchies/rootnoderule/) is used for creating root level nodes.
 - [ChildNodeRule](https://www.itwinjs.org/presentation/hierarchies/childnoderule/) is used for creating child level nodes.
 It generally uses the `ParentNode` ECExpression symbol available in `condition` attribute to select which parent node to create children for.

-Most commonly, child node rules are only checking parent instance node's class or custom node's type in their condition - if that's the case across the whole Presentation Ruleset, the recommended approach to define root and child nodes using this library is using the `createClassBasedHierarchyDefinition` function:
+Most commonly, child node rules are only checking parent instance node's class or custom node's type in their condition - if that's the case across the whole Presentation Ruleset, the recommended approach to define root and child nodes using this library is using the `createPredicateBasedHierarchyDefinition` function:

 Example ruleset: